auctus-team/pycapacity/docs/source/examples/pinocchio.md

 # Load the robot in the viewer.
 viz.loadViewerModel()
 viz.display(q0)
+# small time window for loading the model
+# if meshcat does not visualise the robot properly, augment the time
+# it can be removed in most cases
+time.sleep(0.2)

 ## visualise the polytope and the ellipsoid
 import meshcat.geometry as g